Macatawa Bank (NASDAQ:MCBC) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Macatawa Bank (NASDAQ:MCBC – Free Report) in a research note released on Friday.
-The firm issued a sell rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Macatawa Bank (NASDAQ:MCBC – Free Report) in a research note released on Saturday morning.
+The brokerage issued a sell rating on the financial services provider’s stock.

+Separately, Keefe, Bruyette & Woods raised Macatawa Bank from a market perform rating to an outperform rating and raised their price target for the stock from $12.00 to $15.00 in a report on Monday, April 29th.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, May 30th.
-Investors of record on Monday, May 13th will be issued a dividend of $0.09 per share.
-This represents a $0.36 annualized dividend and a dividend yield of 2.53%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, May 30th.
+Investors of record on Monday, May 13th will be given a $0.09 dividend.
+This represents a $0.36 annualized dividend and a yield of 2.50%.
 The ex-dividend date of this dividend is Friday, May 10th.
 Macatawa Bank’s dividend payout ratio is currently 30.00%.

 Macatawa Bank Company Profile